tkiat/my-writings-public/blog/software/os/fedora-minimal-foss.md

 $ sudo dd if=Fedora-everything.iso of=/dev/sdb status=progress && sync
 ```

 In the installation GUI, select the minimal installation probably with the additional NetworkManager submodule and then proceed to the end.
 Fedora has NetworkManager installed by default but it lacks `nmtui` command from `NetworkManager-tui` package.
-You might not be able to connect to the internet the first time, either connect to the ethernet or download WiFi firmware.
-Once you get the internet, I recommend you to install `NetworkManager-tui` immediately.
+You might not be able to connect to the internet the first time.
+If that is the case, either connect to the ethernet or download WiFi firmware.
+Once you have an internet connection, I recommend you to install `NetworkManager-tui` immediately.

-Once you have an internet connection, the world is your oyster.

 ## Detect Non-Free Software with vrms-rpm